“Nobody Died At Sandy Hook”

 #4: Black Subaru Impreza

-While I didn’t mark it in either photo, you can make out the black Nissan Rogue to the right of the black Subaru Impreza (#4).
+While not labeled, you can also make out the black Nissan Rogue parked just to the right of the black Subaru Impreza (#4).

 #1 Silver Toyota Minivan